 This is it.
-After much debate and many cups of coffee / tea, the Humor Awards board has selected the winners of the 2019 Corporate Humor Awards!
-Check out the winners below (and see the full list of winners to learn why each organization and individual was nominated).
+After much debate and many cups of coffee / tea, the Humor That Works Award board has selected the winners of the 2019 Corporate Humor Awards!
+Check out the winners below (and see the Corporate Humor Awards full list of winners to learn why each organization and individual was nominated).

 Humorous Beginnings Award (Best Onboarding Program)

 For the organization that shows a commitment to bringing in new employees in a way that is effective, engaging, and fun.

 Committee: What I like about Zazzle’s approach is that it incorporates game elements into an otherwise mundane task.
 In doing so, it encourages the new hire to meet new people in a fun way while also setting the stage for established employees to help out as they get settled into the company, something that hopefully continues past the first few days.